akolb1/hmsv2api/README.md

 ### Id

-Objects belong to a specific namespace and have unique name and unique ID in the namespace.
+Objects belong to a specific catalog and have unique name and unique ID in the catalog.

     message Id {
-        string namespace;
+        string catalog;
         string name;
         string id;
     }